 “Stand up straight!”
-Great recommendation.
-We’ve all heard it, but do we heed it?
-Hardly, especially in today’s word of computers and hand-held devices that have us looking down all the time.
-Pensacola Spinal Rehab Center presents some reasons for poor posture and some reasons to maintain good posture.
+Superb recommendation.
+We’ve all been told this at some point, but do we listen?
+Hardly, notably in today’s word of computers and hand-held devices that have us hunched over all the time.
+Pensacola Spinal Rehab Center supplies a couple explanations for bad posture and some reasons to keep good posture.
 We chiropractors are known for encouraging good posture!

 RESULTS OF POOR POSTURE

-- Decrease in Bone Mineral Density – Spinal posture has been found to affect bone density.
-Increases in thoracic spine or lumbar spine (mid and lower back) curvature show local bone mineral density decreases in both pre- and post-menopausal women.
+- Decrease in Bone Mineral Density – Spinal posture has been discovered to influence bone density.
+Increases in thoracic spine or lumbar spine (mid and lower back) curvature exhibit local bone mineral density decreases in both pre- and post-menopausal women.
 (1) Pensacola Spinal Rehab Center has some nutrition tips to maintain and build your bone density.

 - Poorer Vision - Scoliosis subjects may find that their vision is affected due to a dysfunction of the nerve pathways in the brain stem.
 (2) Now, Pensacola Spinal Rehab Center isn’t out to fix your scoliosis but rather to keep it flexible and mobile and in as good a condition as possible.